GuyARoss/Icebox-Loadbalancer/README.md

 ```

 ### Accessing the Icebox Service
-To access the icebox service, use the `gateway`.
+To access the icebox service, use the `gateway` endpoint.

 __Example__
 Note in this example we have a pre-registered cluster with the gateway `/example`.